Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

-\begin{remark} If we model properly phylogenetic networks over a fixed finite set of taxa as a finite lattice (and thus complete lattice in particular) and treegrams over that set of taxa as a join-dense subset of that lattice, then by Prop.~\ref{prop:inverse} the PNRP will admit a unique solution in this lattice.
-In the next section we craft two different lattice-diagram models for phylogenetic networks for each of which the collection of all treegrams is the set of join-irreducible elements, and thus in each of these lattice-diagram models, the PNRP admits a solution in particular. \end{remark}
+\begin{remark} If we model properly phylogenetic networks over a fixed finite set of taxa as a finite lattice (and thus complete lattice in particular) and treegrams over that set of taxa as a join-dense subset of that lattice, then by \textit{Prop.~\ref{prop:inverse}} the PNRP will admit a unique solution in this lattice.
+In the next section we craft two different lattice-diagram models for phylogenetic networks, for each of which the collection of all treegrams is a join-dense subset, and thus in each of these lattice-diagram models, the PNRP admits a solution in particular. \end{remark}